Tom, Dick and Harry

-The phrase "Tom, Dick, and Harry" is a placeholder for unspecified people.
-The phrase most commonly occurs as "every Tom, Dick, and Harry", meaning everyone, and "any Tom, Dick, or Harry", meaning anyone, although Brewer's Dictionary of Phrase and Fable defines the term to specify "a set of nobodies; persons of no note".
+The phrase "Tom, Dick and Harry" is a placeholder for unspecified people.
+The phrase most commonly occurs as "every Tom, Dick and Harry", meaning everyone, and "any Tom, Dick or Harry", meaning anyone, although Brewer's Dictionary of Phrase and Fable defines the term to specify "a set of nobodies; persons of no note".

 Similar expressions exist in other languages of the world, using commonly used first or last names.
 The phrase is used in numerous works of fiction.

 Origin

+'Tizio, Caio e Sempronio' has long been used in Italian to describe a generic set of people.
+The phrase originated in Bologna during the Middle Ages, where a jurist, Irnerio, wrote of 'Titius et Gaius et Sempronius', originally Latin names which morphed into the Italian.
+The phrase is used the same way as Tom, Dick and Harry in English, or 'Pierre, Paul ou Jacques' in French, as a placeholder for a generic set of people.

-The origin of the phrase is unknown.
+The precise origin of the phrase in English is unknown.
 The earliest known citation is from the 17th-century English theologian John Owen who used the phrase in 1657.
 Owen told a governing body at Oxford University that "our critical situation and our common interests were discussed out of journals and newspapers by every Tom, Dick and Harry."
 Pairs of common male names, particularly Jack and Tom, Dick and Tom, or Tom and Tib, were often used generically in Elizabethan times.
 For example, a variation of the phrase can be found in Shakespeare's Henry IV, Part 1 (1597): "I am sworn brother to a leash of Drawers, and can call them by their names, as Tom, Dicke, and Francis."

 The phrase is a rhetorical device known as a tricolon.
 The most common form of tricolon in English is an ascending tricolon, and as such the names are always said in order of ascending syllable length.
-Other examples of this gradation include "tall, dark, and handsome", "hook, line, and sinker", "The Good, the Bad, and the Ugly", "lock, stock, and barrel"; and so on.
+Other examples of this gradation include "tall, dark and handsome", "hook, line and sinker", "The Good, the Bad and the Ugly", "lock, stock and barrel"; and so on.